-2015-2 - Segregation of Incompatible Duties
+2016-2 - Segregation of Incompatible Duties

 Criteria: Management is responsible for establishing and maintaining internal controls in order to safeguard the assets of the Authority.
 A key element of internal control is the segregation of incompatible duties within the accounting function.

 Condition/Finding: The Authority has accounting functions which are performed by the same individual and are not subject to a documented independent review and approval.
 These areas include cash reconciliation, cash receipting, accounts payable, adjusting journal entries, and payroll.

 Cause: This condition is a result of the limited size of the Authority's accounting staff.

 Effect: As a result of this condition, the Authority is exposed to an increased risk that misstatements (whether caused by error or fraud) may occur and not be prevented or detected and corrected by management on a timely basis.

 Recommendation: While there are, of course, no easy answers to the challenge of balancing the costs and benefits of internal controls and the segregation of incompatible duties, we would nevertheless encourage management to actively seek ways to further strengthen its internal control structure by requiring as much independent review, reconciliation, and approval of accounting functions by qualified members of management as possible.

-View of Responsible Officials: The Authority concurs with this finding.
-The Authority has is working on
+View of Responsible

-The Authority concurs with this finding.
+Officials: The Authority concurs with this finding.
 The Authority has is working on enhancing internal control by increasing independent review of key transactions.